-This Watermelon Granita has just three ingredients and is an ultra-delicious and simple way to cool off and refresh.
+This Watermelon Granita recipe has just three ingredients and is an ultra-delicious and simple way to cool off and refresh.
 With only 5 minutes of hands-on prep time, it’s a simple dish that you can whip together and have ready to go for hot summer days ahead.

-But first off, what even is a granita?
-Well it depends.
+First thing’s first… what even is a granita?
+Well, it depends.
 As with all good things, it comes from Italy, but even in Italy it can vary greatly from one to the next.
-In some variations you drink it, in some it resembles a course sorbet.
+In some variations you drink it, in others it resembles a course sorbet.
 The flavors range from almond, coffee, and chocolate to fruity flavors like watermelon and mandarin.

 The granitas we’re making today fall somewhere between slushies and sorbets on the texture scale.
 Our ultra haute method of making these (literally just scraping and stirring away at it) produces light flakes of crystalline watermelon.